dhellmann/pymotw/PyMOTW/BaseHTTPServer/index.rst

 :Python Version: 1.4 and later

-BaseHTTPServer uses classes from SocketServer to create base classes for making HTTP servers.
+BaseHTTPServer uses classes from :mod:`SocketServer` to create base classes for making HTTP servers.
 HTTPServer can be used directly, but the BaseHTTPRequestHandler is intended to be extended to handle each protocol method (GET, POST, etc.).

 Simple GET Example
 ==================